 Read our clinical update on an RCN campaign to help nurses spot the signs of delirium.

 The RCN has launched a drive to help nurses spot the signs of delirium in order to improve care and save lives.
 Delirium champions will educate colleagues on the signs and symptoms to look out for and encourage early diagnosis.
-It is aimed at nursing staff in the community and care homes to try and prevent people becoming seriously unwell and needing hospital care.
+The campaign is aimed at all nursing staff, particularly those in the community and care homes, to try to prevent people becoming seriously unwell and needing hospital care.

 Signs and symptoms